How to Prune Tomato Plants

 If you don’t have time for pruning, plant your tomatoes farther apart and break off just the bottom branches of your tomato plant to stave off early blight.

-Be the first to know about special weekly deals and helpful gardening tips, sign up for our email newsletter today!
+Be the first to know about new products, fresh articles and helpful gardening tips, sign up for our email newsletter today!